Disclaimer and Comments

 - Open public records is authorized by the state of Washington RCW 42.56.

 - The Clallam County Assessor & Treasurer - Property Search program is under construction.
-We are currently working on making Assessor detail information on improvements and land available for the 2009 assessed value for the 2010 tax base.
+We are currently working on making Assessor detail information on improvements and land available.

-- Check back soon for answers to Frequently Asked Questions.
-If you have trouble displaying the program on your computer, check the Troubleshooting page.
-If you have questions or comments about the data or features of the program, contact the Assessor's office at
+- If you still need help, or if you have questions or comments about the data or features of the program,

 Tips and Searching / If Property Search returns no results...